S3-Portfolio/General/ResearchDatabase.md

 (Give a short rundown of what my application entails)

 Because my application needs to show information, it also needs to store that information.
 Hereby is it essential that I store that information properly.
 I have worked with SQL databases before, so I was inclined to set up a SQL database for this project.
-It came to my attention however, that a SQL database might not be the best (or most ideal) database type to use.The information I needed to store was very table like, so I didn't really know if a relational database was needed or necessary.
+It came to my attention however, that a SQL database might not be the best (or most ideal) database type to use.
+The information I needed to store was very table like, so I didn't really know if a relational database was needed or necessary.

+So at first I was certain that I needed to use a SQL database, because this was most logical for me.
+I also worked with SQL databases before and had no real prior experience with noSQL databases or what those entail.
+But after discussing my findings with my teacher, he recommended I researched further and look more closely at noSQL databases, because he wasn't sure that I needed to use a SQL database.
+The information I needed to store was very table like, so I didn't really know if a relational database was needed or necessary.
+So that is the reason for this research paper.

 My objective will be to gather information about databases and have a basic understanding about different types of databases.
 I also want to know which database type suits which purpose and by extention know which one would suit my application.